 How to Build an Emergency Fund

 It’s an ugly truth that when an emergency hits the first thing that jumps to mind is often the financial fallout it will cost.
-And while ugly, it’s understandable why: for those of us in lower income brackets money is often already tight, and a financial fallout will have us face the choice of either skipping out on bills or taking out title loans.
+And while ugly, it’s understandable why: for those of us in lower-income brackets money is often already tight, and a financial fallout will have us face the choice of either skipping out on bills or taking out a title loan.

 An emergency fund.

 The idea behind an emergency fund is simple.
 It’s a dedicated bank account that you allocate a little money to each month so that when an emergency strikes you’ll have that money to deal with it without having to put the money on credit cards or take out title loans.